State Department gears moving slowly, frustrating Tillerson

 He praised the career Foreign Service officers who have stepped up to fill senior roles, calling them "remarkably good people, competent, dedicated."

-Almost all of the vacant positions at State are currently filled by veteran foreign or civil service officers, many of whom have spent years laser-focused on particular policy issues.
+Almost all of the vacant positions at State are currently filled by veteran foreign or civil service officers, many of whom have spent years focused on particular policy issues.

 "The acting assistant secretaries are excellent people," said Countryman, who was ousted from State in January.
 "It's not as if there is nobody there doing those jobs."